Teksta versija

 6) facilitate conciliation between the parties to the dispute;

-7) in resolving disputes in respect of human rights issues, provide opinions and recommendations to private individuals regarding the prevention of human rights violations;
+7) when resolving disputes in respect of human rights issues, provide to private individuals opinions on and recommendations for the prevention of human rights violations;

-8) provide the Saeima, the Cabinet, local governments or other institutions with recommendations in respect of the issuance of or amendments to the legislation;
+8) provide the Saeima, the Cabinet, local governments or other institutions with recommendations for the issuance of or amendments to the legislation;

-9) provide persons with consultations regarding human rights issues;
+9) provide persons with consultations on human rights issues;

-10) conduct research and analyse the situation in the field of human rights, and also provide opinions regarding the topical human rights issues.
+10) conduct research and analyse the situation in the field of human rights, and also provide opinions on topical human rights issues;

 Section 13.
 Rights of the Ombudsman

-1) to request and receive free of charge from an institution the documents necessary for a verification procedure (administrative acts, procedural decisions, letters), explanations and other information;
+1) to request and receive, free of charge, from an institution the documents (administrative acts, procedural decisions, letters), explanations and other information necessary during the examination of a submission of a private individual or in verification procedures for the evaluation of a possible human rights violation;

-2) to visit institutions in order to obtain the information necessary for a verification procedure;
+2) to visit institutions in order to obtain the information necessary for verification procedures;

-3) at any time and without a special permit to visit closed-type institutions, to move freely within the territory of the institutions, to visit all premises and to meet in private the persons held in closed-type institutions;
+3) to visit places of detention at any time without a special permission, to move freely within their territory, to visit all premises and to privately meet with persons held in places of detention;

 4) to hear the opinion of a child without the presence of his or her parents, guardians, employees of educational or child care and instructional institutions, if the child so wishes;